bigscience-workshop/promptsource/CONTRIBUTING.md

 through a handful of examples of the prompted dataset using the "Prompted dataset viewer" mode.
 1. **Write between 5 and 10 prompts**.
 Repeat the steps 4 to 8 to create between 5
-and 10 (more if you want!) templates per dataset/subset.
+and 10 (more if you want!) prompts per dataset/subset.
 Feel free to introduce a mix of formats, some that follow the templates listed in the [best practices](#best-practices) and some that are more diverse in the format and the formulation.
 1. **Duplicate the prompts(s).** If the dataset you have chosen bear the same